phoebefrances/AccessU-frontend/frontend/README.md

 </br>

-We're a group of five young, talented, ambitious full stack developers that wanted to create an app that solved the problem of accessing resources.
+We're a group of six young, talented, ambitious full stack developers that wanted to create an app that helped find places around the world that accomodate better for those with accessibility needs.

 </br>